com-480-data-visualization/OutOfTouch/README.md

   </table>

   The above columns are final, after filtering out the data related to the gender and type of payment.
 In order to maintain the corectness of our data, we kept the entries, where the trip_distance is between 0 and 100 miles.
-This dataset includes 2 special zones (**Unkown** and **Outside of NY**), which were removed from the final dataset.
+This dataset includes 2 special zones (**Unknown** and **Outside of NY**), which were removed from the final dataset.

 - **Bike Rides**: [City Bike NYC](https://s3.amazonaws.com/tripdata/index.html)